Greedy AutoAugment: Introduction

 \section{Introduction}

-Data augmentation is an important technique which can help to improve various computer vision tasks.
+Data augmentation \footnote{This is the the arxiv version of the Greedy AutoAugment paper \citep{naghizadeh2020greedy}.} is an important technique that can help to improve the performance of various data analysis algorithms in the presence of insufficient data.
 For instance, a common practice in medical applications is class-specific data augmentation.
-In this case, gathering sufficient labeled data to train a high capacity deep model is impractical \cite{ronneberger2015u, kuo2019automation}.
-This is the problem of long-tail distribution, which is prevalent in natural images as well\cite{zhu2014capturing, tang2015face}.
-Such problems can be addressed by data augmentation \cite{wang2017learning}.
-Another example is the usage of data augmentation in unsupervised learning \cite{NIPS2014_5548,devries2017dataset,bengio2013better, ozair2014deep}.
-A third example is to help generators and discriminators for training generative adversarial networks \cite{peng2018jointly,luan2017deep}.
-In this paper, we focus on the problem of image classification with data augmentation.
+In this case, gathering sufficient labeled data to train a deep neural network model is impractical \citep{ronneberger2015u, kuo2019automation}.
+This is a classic type of long-tail distribution data, which is also prevalent in natural images \citep{zhu2014capturing, tang2015face} and can be addressed by data augmentation methods \citep{wang2017learning}.
+Other important usages of data augmentation methods include unsupervised learning \citep{NIPS2014_5548,devries2017dataset,bengio2013better, ozair2014deep,naghizadeh2020gnm,naghizadeh2020condensed} and in the improved training of generative adversarial networks \citep{peng2018jointly,luan2017deep}.
+In this paper, we focus on the problem of data augmentation for image classification .
 The main goal is to increase the accuracy of image classification by applying the right augmentation techniques on training data.

-The data augmentation in image classification is directly related to image transformations.
-In the classification process, it is desirable to take into account a variety of target conditions from a primary condition.
-In other words, we want the perception of an object to be invariant to the properties that can vary in different environments such as scale, brightness, rotation, and viewing angle.
-These varying properties are called image transformations.
-Considering important image transformations and applying them in the learning process is a critical problem in Artificial Neural Networks (ANNs).
-For instance, it is desirable that a network, after learning an object from its original form, recognizes the same object with a change of location or added rotation.
+Data augmentation in image classification is directly related to image-based object transformations.
+In the classification process, it is desirable to take into account a variety of such transformations to improve image classification.
+In other words, we want the perception of an object to be invariant to the properties such as scale, brightness, rotation, and viewing angle.
+Estimating important object transformations and applying them in the learning process is a critical problem in Artificial Neural Networks (ANNs).
+For instance, it is desirable that a network, after learning an object from its original form, recognizes the same object in a modified location where its scale, rotation, and other properties have been changed.
 Currently, there are two ways to deal with this problem.
-First, by designing network architectures that can inherently be invariant to important image transformations.
-Second, with data augmentations.
+First, by designing network architectures that can inherently be invariant to important image-based object transformations.
+Second, with the use of data augmentation methods.